-My personal favorite sand hacky sack is the The Sandmaster 14 panel footbag
+My personal favorite sand hacky sack is the Sandmaster 14 panel footbag.
+I love this bag for its perfect fill-level and durability.

 When shopping for a new sand footbag you should consider what is too floppy or too poppy, too heavy or too light, too big or too small: Scroll down to read what to consider when buying sand Hacky Sacks.